sharlq/sharlq-react-component-library/README.md

 # Greating my own component library

+  for learning purposes and maybe to develope it and use it in the futuer i have published my own library

-  you can visit the package here to check it or use it https://www.npmjs.com/package/sharlq-comp-lib
+  you can visit the package here to check it or use it
-i have noticed that i have a certain style and there is components that i create frequently so i am creating them here so i can reuse them without creating them all over again each time
+  https://www.npmjs.com/package/sharlq-comp-lib

 # components
 ## Select